 Option 2 – Disable iCloud Backups on iPhone or iPad

-Confirm that you are disabling the iCloud Backup feature by tapping Ok on the pop-up prompt that follows.
+- Confirm that you are disabling the iCloud Backup feature by tapping Ok on the following pop-up prompt.

-iMessage is only one form of communication that you can use from Apple devices.
+iMessage is the only messaging app that you can use on Apple devices.
 There are many other third-party messaging apps (WhatsApp, Signal, etc.) that offer end-to-end encryption.

 You’ll still be able to access Backups and have no concerns about the messages because you’ll simply not be doing your communication through them.